 Maria Belva, B.A., Psychology & Education, SUNY/Potsdam; MMus Choral Conducting, University of Maine; CMVT (Certified McClosky Voice Technician), McClosky Institute of Voice, Emory University.
 Maria is a professional choral conductor and private voice teacher based in Peterborough, NH.
 Her voice studio serves students of varying abilities and needs, from timid beginners to experienced soloists, from children to adults.
 She directs the Peterborough Children’s Choir (more than 70 children in four auditioned ensembles) and the Keene Youth Chorus, and is music director of the Peterborough Unitarian Church.
 Maria also is active as a soprano soloist throughout the Monadnock region.
 She sings with the Peterborough Chamber Singers.

-Kristin Powers, Core Faculty, H.S.
+Kristin Powers, HS Chair, Core Faculty, H.S.
 Arts Program Director.
 B.F.A., Ceramics, Rhode Island School of Design, Providence, RI.
 Kristin hails from England and Canada and has lived in the Monadnock region for over 20 years.
 She studied stone sculpture, photography, and poetry in Southern France.
 Kristin is a co-founder of Trikeenan Tileworks, an internationally renowned producer of handmade ceramic tile, established in this region for over 21 years, and she has received many awards for product development, design, and marketing.
 Her three children all graduated 8th grade from Monadnock Waldorf School.

 Stephen Powers, B.F.A., Printmaking, Rhode Island School of Design, Providence, RI.
 Powers hails from Boston and has lived in the Monadnock region for 21 years.
 He is a co-founder of Trikeenan Tileworks, an internationally renowned producer of handmade ceramic tile and as a designer he has won numerous awards.
 His three children all graduated 8th grade from Monadnock Waldorf School.